What is IRS form W-5

 IRS Form W-5 wasn't replaced by any specific document.
 Because the legislation around advanced Earned Income Credits changed entirely—making it impossible to receive advanced EIC—there was no need for an alternative document to claim advanced credits.

-Now employees who are eligible for Earned Income Tax Credits simply complete their individual tax return.
+Now employees who are eligible for Earned Income Tax Credits simply complete their individual tax return, and research finds that large portions of these refunds are often dedicated to debt payments or other deferred expenses.
 Depending on the individual, this could be IRS Form 1040: U.S. Individual Income Tax Return or IRS Form 1040-SR: U.S. Tax Return for Seniors.

 Eligible individuals with a qualifying child must also file Schedule EIC: Earned Income Credit and attach it to their Form 1040 or 1040-SR.